weareplanet/commercetools-planet-integration/docs/environment-setup-guide.md

 ## Environment Variables

 The connector uses environment variables as the application configuration.
-The environment variables are responsible for your Datatrans merchant configurations, and access credentials to commercetools will be stored and retrieved by the connector.
+The environment variables are responsible for your Datatrans merchant configurations and access credentials to commercetools.
 You will need to define these properly for the connector to connect to commercetools and Datatrans.
-See the [integration guide](integration-guide.md) for more information about commercetools and Datatrans credentials.
+See the [integration guide](integration-guide.md) for more information about the relevant commercetools and Datatrans credentials.

 An example for your environment variables (`.env.example`) is provided at the root of our repository.
 Copy that file, rename it to `.env` and change the values of the variables.